 the face of the flow.
 There are also hints of microscopic glass

-the samples likely differ in texture and weathering, not in
+bubbles.
+However, the samples likely differ only in texture and

 The Diamond Drive Graben is a shallow graben in which sits much

-of the western part of Los Alamos.
-It gets its name because the
+of the western part of the city of Los Alamos.
+It gets its name

 Another school of thought holds that the Diamond Drive Graben is an example of a listric graben, formed along the hanging wall of a major listric fault.
 A listric fault is a fault whose dip decreases with depth, so that the fault has a curved shape.
 This diagram shows a listric fault with an associated listric graben: